metacarbon/attentionReasoning-llm/README.md

-# Attention-Driven Reasoning: Unlocking the Potential of Large Language Models
+# Extending Token Computation for LLM Reasoning
 [[paper](http://arxiv.org/abs/2403.14932)]

 ## Abstract
-Large Language Models (LLMs) have shown remarkable capabilities, but their reasoning abilities and underlying mechanisms remain poorly understood.
-We present a novel approach to enhance LLMs’ reasoning through attention mechanism optimization, without additional training data.
-We identify inefficiencies in the attention distribution caused by non-semantic tokens and propose an algorithm to re-balance the skewed distribution, enabling the model to abstract more nuanced knowledge.
-Our experiments demonstrate significantly improved reasoning capabilities, particularly for non-STEM questions.
-We provide insights into the role of attention patterns in LLMs’ reasoning and propose a method to enhance these abilities, paving the way for more powerful and versatile language models.
+Large Language Models (LLMs) are pivotal in advancing natural language processing but often struggle with complex reasoning tasks due to inefficient attention distributions.
+In this paper, we explore the effect of increased computed tokens on LLM performance and introduce a novel method for extending computed tokens in the Chain-of-Thought (CoT) process, utilizing attention mechanism optimization.
+By fine-tuning an LLM on a domain-specific, highly structured dataset, we analyze attention patterns across layers, identifying inefficiencies caused by non-semantic tokens with outlier high attention scores.
+To address this, we propose an algorithm that emulates early layer attention patterns across downstream layers to re-balance skewed attention distributions and enhance knowledge abstraction.
+Our findings demonstrate that our approach not only facilitates a deeper understanding of the internal dynamics of LLMs but also significantly improves their reasoning capabilities, particularly in non-STEM domains.
+Our study lays the groundwork for further innovations in LLM design, aiming to create more powerful, versatile, and responsible models capable of tackling a broad range of real-world applications.

 ## Usage